-Located between the olive trees and the beautiful road of the Batterie where you can almost smell the sea, with the characteristic carruggi, the typical Ligurian alleys, recently renovated and paved which are oriented in a longitudinal direction and are connected with ramps and steps covered by medieval vaults and arches.
+Located between the olive trees and the beautiful road of the Batterie where you can almost smell the sea, with the characteristic carruggi, the typical Ligurian alleys, recently renovated and paved, oriented in a longitudinal direction and connected with ramps and steps covered by medieval vaults and arches.

 Once the centre of the city life was the Civic Lodge, under the archivolt that maintains the stone gauges for oil, wine and corn.
 This ancient borgo has developed around the castle and the medieval church.

 The built-up area, made of narrow alleys which wind down to the countryside, are what remain of the Feudal age; here you admire the thirteenth-century ruins of the ancient castle of the Lords of Lengueglia, from the square in front of the Parish Church.

 Dedicated to the Nativity of the Virgin Mary, the church shows signs, on its façade, of many renovations.
 The stone core dates back to the thirteenth century, whereas the front porch and the marble portal date back to the seventeenth century.
 The interior, with one nave and two aisles, is very interesting thanks to the presence of several different styles, and preserves ancient frescoes.
 The beauty of this church lies in the succession of naked stone and plaster.

 Down along Via Marconi, you have a panoramic view of the below San Lorenzo valley , and also of the sea.